matter-in-motion/mm/README.md

 ## Micro service framework and protocol with the focus on real-time applications, blazing response time and low memory footprint.

+## Why not REST?

+To put it simple real world application needs more than GET, POST, PUT, DELETE.
+Real world applications use more than just HTTP.
+How about WebSockets?
+MQTT?
+Events?
+Notifications?

 ### Features
 * **~100ms** startup time for simpe demo application worker
 * **Under 1s** startup time for real world application cluster with 8 workers